 - Identification of the problem or need

-- Businesses develop policies and procedures in anticipation of a need or in response to a need.
+- Businesses develop policies and procedures in anticipation of a market or response to a need.

 - In anticipation of a need